mets/METS-guide/howto/stream.md

 The following simplified example is a Matroska video container file, which contains one FFV1 video stream and one FLAC audio stream.

-The MDID attribute in `<file>` element refers to a metadata section which contains metadata about the file itself, where as the `MDID` attributes in the streams refer to the metadata sections, which contain metadata about the video and audio streams.
-These sections could for example include all the required technical metadata about the file and its streams.
+The MDID attribute in `<file>` element refers to a metadata section which contains metadata about the file itself, whereas the `MDID` attributes in the `<stream>` elements refer to the metadata sections, which contain metadata about the video and audio streams.
+These metadata sections could for example include all the required technical metadata about the file and its streams.

 ```xml
 <mets:fileSec>